sergiocollado/potpourri/README.md

 Also: [:link:][Creating and hosting a site on Github](http://jmcglone.com/guides/github-pages/) </br>

 ### Jekyll Themes

 **Jekyll site** [:link:](https://jekyllrb.com/) </br>

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sergiocollado/potpourri/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-( [:link:] Adding a Jekyl style to your github site)[https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/] </br>
+Adding a Jekyll style to your github site: [:link:](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/) </br>

 ### Support or Contact